-- The adjustments of the anti-tipper must be carried out by a qualified technician. - [°] This adjustment is required with reference to the position and diameter of the rear wheel as well as the user conditions and his particular safety limits. - $\begin{tabular}{ll} \label{eq:matrix} Make sure that the anti-tipper device is fitted correctly on each side (if applicable), both bolts (B) must be locked into position. \end{tabular}$
+- The adjustments of the anti-tipper must be carried out by a qualified technician. - This adjustment is required with reference to the position and diameter of the rear wheel as well as the user conditions and his particular safety limits. - Make sure that the anti-tipper device is fitted correctly on each side (if applicable), the spring button (a) and fixation (c) must be locked into position.